 While information sharing has undergone a radical transformation in recent years, there is still much work to be done.
 The ever-evolving dangers of our complex world demand that national security and public safety professionals acquire the skills to effectively share and safeguard information, both domestically and with international partners.

-An authoritative source of direction and guidance, the National Strategy for Information Sharing and Safeguarding (NSISS) conveys the steps necessary to achieve more effective integration and implementation of policies, processes, standards, and technologies that promote secure and responsible national security information sharing.
+An authoritative source of direction and guidance, the National Strategy for Information Sharing and Safeguarding (NSISS) conveys the steps necessary to achieve more effective integration and implementation of the policies, processes, standards, and technologies that promote secure and responsible national security information sharing.